-Lastly, pressure/ vacuum relief valve triggers during a change of temperature.
+Lastly, the pressure/ vacuum relief valve triggers during a change of temperature.

-When the ship travels to warm climates like in the Middle East, liquid and gaseous volume inside the tank expands and must be released.
+When a ship travels to warm climates like, in the Middle East, liquid and gaseous volume inside the tank expands and must be released.

-In contrast, when the ship travels to cold climates like Europe, the contents inside the tank shrinks creating a vacuum.
+In contrast, when the ship travels to cold climates like Europe, the contents inside the tank shrink creating a vacuum.
 To avoid under pressure, the vacuum valve operates automatically.

 Working Principle of P/V Valves

-Cargo tanks undergo pressure changes at any stage of the voyage but is mostly pronounced during cargo operation.
+Cargo tanks undergo pressure changes at any stage of the voyage but are mostly pronounced during cargo operation.

 If left unchecked, these pressure differentials could damage the cargo tank.

-I experienced first hand an over pressurized tank due to failure of P/V valve operation.
-It costed the company around €3.5 million for repairs.
+I experienced firsthand an over-pressurized tank due to failure of P/V valve operation.
+It cost the company around €3.5 million in repairs.

-When the cargo tank is over pressurized, the pressure unit of P/V valve activates thereby releasing excess pressure from the tank.
+When the cargo tank is over-pressurized, the pressure unit of the P/V valve activates thereby releasing excess pressure from the tank.

 These gases must go out somewhere or else the tank would explode.
 Here lies the function of the pressure unit.